hsyshshajahqi/UNP_PROJECT_BI_WITH_POWER_BI_SUPPLY_CHAIN_DATA/README.md

 2.Consumer segments lead in sales, with fishing gear and cleats being the most profitable categories.

-3.The U.S. and Puerto Rico show the highest sales per customer, and Europe dominates total sales and profitability. >Delivery challenges are notable, particularly in cleats and men's footwear, with most delays affecting Central America and Western Europe.
+3.The U.S. and Puerto Rico show the highest sales per customer, and Europe dominates total sales and profitability.

+4.Delivery challenges are notable, particularly in cleats and men's footwear, with most delays affecting Central America and Western Europe.

-4.Recommendations focus on targeted marketing, improving logistics, and revitalizing underperforming categories.
+5.Recommendations focus on targeted marketing, improving logistics, and revitalizing underperforming categories.

 PBIX FILE: https://drive.google.com/file/d/1o4kxJsRL9A4OFpOM82X40-idkeLpWTRj/view?usp=sharing